jakevdp/sklearn_pycon2014/README.md

 This repository will contain files and other info associated with my PyCon 2014 scikit-learn tutorial.

+## Video
+The video is available on PyVideo: [Exploring Machine Learning with Scikit-Learn](http://pyvideo.org/video/2561/exploring-machine-learning-with-scikit-learn)

 ## Installation Notes
 This tutorial will require recent installations of *numpy*, *scipy*, *matplotlib*, *scikit-learn*, and *ipython* with ipython notebook.